al-jshen/learnrust/trpl/notes.md

 }
 ```

+## `RefCell<T>` and Interior Mutability

+Normally, ownership rules (eg. can't have a mutable and an immutable reference at the same time) are enforced a compile time.
+Using `RefCell<T>`, these rules are enforced at runtime.
+This means you can break these rules and the program will still run (but it will panic).
+The purpose of using `RefCell<T>` is to get around the conservative compiler, which may incorrect reject memory-safe programs, when you are sure that you are following the borrowing rules correctly, but the compiler doesn't understand that.

+`RefCell<T>` is a way to mutate immutable objects???

+`RefCell<T>` is often used for interior mutability.
+We might want some outer immutable container holding another object which we want to be mutable.
+In this case, `RefCell` is appropriate.

+When we create references to a `RefCell` object, we use the methods `.borrow` and `.borrow_mut`, which create `Ref<T>` and `RefMut<T>` smart pointer types respectively.
+The normal borrowing rules for `&` and `&mut` are enforced (but at runtime instead of at compile time).

+## Combining `Rc<T>` and `RefCell<T>`

+Remember that `Rc<T>` allows you to have multiple owners of some data, but it only gives immutable access to that data.
+If you have `Rc<T>` holding `RefCell<T>`, then you can have a value that can have multiple owners *and* have mutable access to the data.

 # Concurrency

 **Concurrency** is where different parts of a program execute independently. **Parallelism** is where different parts of a program execute at the same time.
 For simplicity, use the term "concurrent" as a substitute for "concurrent and/or parallel" here.